-Build a Slackbot · Cloudflare Workers docs
+Build a Slackbot

 With those variables in place,

 text_lines is an array of each line of text for the Slack message.
-The first line is the issue title and the issue link, the second is the issue body, and the final line is the issue state (for instance, open or closed), the user link, and the creation date.
+The first line is the issue title and the issue link, the second is the issue body, and the final line is the issue state (for example, open or closed), the user link, and the creation date.

-With the text constructed, you can finally construct our Slack message, returning an array of blocks for Slack’s Block Kit.
-In this case, there’s only have one block: a section block with Markdown text, and an accessory image of the user who created the issue.
+With the text constructed, you can finally construct your Slack message, returning an array of blocks for Slack’s Block Kit.
+In this case, there is only have one block: a section block with Markdown text, and an accessory image of the user who created the issue.
 Return that single block inside of an array, to complete the

 constructGhIssueSlackMessage function: